 Satellite & Map: here

-* May the climbers who have perished on Mount Everest rest in peace. *
+* May those who have perished on Mount Everest rest in peace. *